mptwaktusolat/app_waktu_solat_malaysia/README.md

 ## Try the pre-releases

-Pre-release is a release track to test the apps that have been added with new features/bug fixes/experiment features that are not ready for production.
+The pre-release track allows you to test the latest version of the app, which may include new features, bug fixes, or experimental features that are not yet ready for production in [discussions](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/discussions).

-Download and install the `.apk` from the [releases](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/releases) page (look for the **pre-release** tag).
-Don't forget to share your feedback and comments.
+To try the pre-release version, download and install the `.apk` file from the [releases](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/releases) page (look for the **pre-release** tag).
+Please don't forget to share your feedback and comments.

-_Note: Pre-release versions are not always submitted to the Google Play Store (Beta track)._
+Note: Pre-release versions are not always submitted to the Google Play Store (Beta track).

 ## Devlogs